We all know walking is the best exercise for our dogs. But what can you do when the temperatures drop and the wind howls?

 Trim toe hair

-Clip the hair between your dog’s toes to keep your dog comfortable during walks.
+Clip the hair between your dog’s toes to stay comfortable during walks.

 Ice can pile up on that hair and cause discomfort or even lameness.

-Use boots on your dog’s paws to shield them from winter dangers such as rock salt or chemical ice melt.
+Use dog booties on your dog’s paws to shield them from irritation caused by winter dangers such as rock salt or chemical ice melt.

 Winter dog-walking safety tips: Take shorter walks

 Although regular walks are crucial, you must stay safe in cold temperatures.
-You might want to cut the time you both spend in the frigid air to do both.
+To limit exposure, consider cutting your time in the frigid air.

-If you cut your walks, supplement them with other indoor exercises to keep your dog happy and healthy.
+If you cut your outdoor adventures, supplement them with other indoor exercises to keep your dog happy and healthy.

 Use a leash